 If you like sugar-free desserts as I do, I bet you’ll love my delicious keto brownies recipe that’s ready in 20 minutes.

-II love these peanut butter cookies because they are flourless, gluten-free extremely easy to make and they don’t fall apart while remaining soft on the inside.
+I love this peanut butter cookie recipe because the cookies are flourless, gluten-free, extremely easy to make, and they don’t fall apart while remaining soft on the inside.

-- If after combing all the 3 ingredients for the low carb peanut butter cookies and the dough looks too sticky, refrigerate for 10 minutes before rolling it into delicious cookies.
+- Is dough too wet?
+If after combing all the 3 ingredients for the low carb peanut butter cookies and the dough looks too sticky, refrigerate for 10 minutes before rolling it into delicious cookies.

 - Make sure that the cookies don’t touch because they slightly spread when cooking.